uros-urosevic/ddex-presentation/PITCHME.md

 +++

-## Communication of Allowed Values defined in a later Standard (informative)
+## Communication of Allowed Values defined in a later Standard

 Note:
 In order to communicate an allowed values defined by DDEX later than the message format used in the communication between two business partners the following approach shall be taken: